ZanzyTHEbar/PermaCulture-Plans/gardenplans.md

       2. > **Note**: permaculture principles are a great way to evaluate designs.
    6. Design around what we want to do in the garden and what we want to eat.
       1. > **Note**: design around what we want to do in the garden, and not what we want the garden to look like.

+## Approach

+1. Fruit trees first

+   These take the longest to establish.
+I’d spend as much as we could afford on this.
+If this means growing from seed then so be it, but ideally around 3yo trees.
+These also form the base for all the other planting and design systems.

+2. Mulch mulch mulch

+   If possible with a cardboard layer first, but if not, then just mulch as is.
+It will still improve soil quality and make the weeds easier to pull out in future.
+The mulch doesn’t have to be very broken down if you’re not planning on planting yet.

+   If funds allow, then I would do a 30cm layer of compost first, followed by 20-30cm of mulch.

+3. Pick a small area to focus on

+   Even in a small garden it can get overwhelming.
+And I found if plants were too far apart, they would die from the elements.
+Picking a small area and focusing on that is much less overwhelming if you’re busy.
+Pick 1-3 areas based on how much time you have, and expand these as they get established.

+   During the establishing period, I would just plant heaps of what I know works in our area to stop grass taking over.
+The plants can always be replaced later.
+   Plant lots of select natives for this purpose.

+   Never leave the ground bare.

+4. Add more mulch every 6-12 months

+   Once you have thick established plantings, they will make their own mulch, but for at least the first 3 years you’ll need to physically add mulch.

+5. Add Worm Towers to beds and garden areas

+   Decreases vermin pressure and feeds/attracts worms to the area.

+   Grab a PCV or ceramic/terracotta pipe (15cm diameter).
+   Cut the pipe in 50cm sections.
+Then drill holds into the bottom third of each section.
+   > [!NOTE]\
+   > A 22mm auger drill bit works the best.
+   Drill holes in the top of push-on pcv pipe caps, then attach recycled door handles.
+   Cut a slit on the side of the cap, so that it'll be easier to pull off.

+   All that is left is to add composting worms (tiger worms) and food scraps.

 ## Notes